xchem/xchem-align/README.md

 This tool is in preparation and will prepare a zip file for the release containing just the necessary files (e.g. those that are new or updated) ready for loading into Fragalysis.

-## Contributing

-Project dependencies are defined in the `pyproject.toml` file.
-From a clean virtual environment you can install the run-time and development dependencies like this:

-    pip install --upgrade pip
-    pip install .[dev]

-The project also relies on CI that is run in GitHub using the actions defined in the files you'll find in the `.github/workflows` directory.

-We also require the use of the Git [pre-commit] framework.
-To get started review the pre-commit utility and then install the pre-commit hooks: -

-    pre-commit install

-Now the project's rules will run on every commit, and you can check the current health of your clone with: -

-    pre-commit run --all-files

 ---